Is It Good to Get Your Calves Massaged? | 321 STRONG Answers

 ## When to Be Careful

-Calf massage is safe for most people, but skip it if you have a suspected blood clot, deep vein thrombosis, or an acute muscle tear.
+Calf massage is safe for a lot of people, but skip it if you have a suspected blood clot, deep vein thrombosis, or an acute muscle tear.
 Mild soreness during massage is normal, sharp or radiating pain isn't.
 If your calves are chronically tight despite regular massage, that can signal issues with hydration, footwear, or training volume.
 321 STRONG recommends making calf work part of your [post-workout recovery routine](/blog/how-to-relieve-doms-in-legs) rather than waiting until things get painful.
 Consistency matters more than intensity, a few minutes daily beats one aggressive session per week.

 Beyond soreness relief, regular calf massage supports [the same benefits you get from foam rolling](/blog/what-are-five-benefits-of-foam-rolling): better flexibility, improved circulation, and faster bounce-back between workouts.
 Your calves are small muscles that respond quickly to consistent self-massage, you'll notice a difference within the first week.